Updated February 23, 2021

 With the above knowledge, we can devise the following formula for your headlines:

 The price of property/number of bedrooms/number of bathrooms/type of property (condo, house, apartment, duplex)/location of property/Special features.

-For example $3,000-3 Bedroom, 3 bathrooms, Beach house in Compton, California with frontal views of the beach.
+For example, $3,000-3 Bedroom, 3 bathroom, Beach house in Compton, California with frontal views of the beach.

-This headline can for sure captivate a prospective tenant that was looking for a beach house in the said location.
+This headline can surely captivate a prospective tenant looking for a beach house in the said location.

 After a prospect has seen your headline and has clicked your listing, the ball is now in your court.
 You need to let them know what they stand to get and benefit from if they rent your property.
-The details that should be in your listing should include:
+The details that should be in your perfect rental listings should include: